brakmic/miniDevOps/README.md

 ### uSQL

 uSQL is a modern query language and execution engine that facilitates data querying across different platforms and data sources.
-It provides a unified SQL interface for various databases and file formats.

-#### Features

-* **Unified Querying**: Write SQL queries that work across different databases and file formats.
-* **Optimization Engine**: Automatic optimization for complex queries to ensure efficient execution.
-* **Extensibility**: Easy to extend with custom functions and data sources.

-uSQL supports a wide range of databases and file formats including MySQL, PostgreSQL, SQLite, CSV, Excel, and more.
+It provides a unified SQL interface for various databases and file formats. uSQL supports a wide range of databases and file formats including MySQL, PostgreSQL, SQLite, CSV, Excel, and more.

-#### Usage

 You can execute queries using the uSQL command-line interface: